Optimal Debiased Inference on Privatized Data via Indirect Estimation and Parametric Bootstrap: Introduction

-For the problems with non-smooth data generating equations such as with discrete random variables, \citet{bruins2018generalized} approximated the non-smooth function using a smooth function, parameterized by $\lambda_n$, which converged to the original non-smooth equation when $\lambda_n\rightarrow 0$ as the sample size $n\rightarrow\infty$. \citet{ackerberg2009new} and \citet{sauer2021understanding} combined importance sampling with indirect inference when the likelihood function of the discrete data was smooth with respect to the parameter, which transformed the discrete optimization problem into a continuous optimization. \citet{frazier2019indirect} used a change of variables technique to compute a pseudo version of $\frac{\partial s^r(\theta)}{\partial \theta}$ which converges to $\frac{\partial b(\theta)}{\partial\theta}$ in probability.
-We use similar techniques in Section \ref{sec:pb:non-smooth} to extend our results to non-smooth settings as well.
+For the problems with non-smooth data generating equations such as with discrete random variables, \citet{bruins2018generalized} approximated the non-smooth function using a smooth approximation, parameterized by $\lambda_n$, which converged to the original non-smooth equation when $\lambda_n\rightarrow 0$ as the sample size $n\rightarrow\infty$. \citet{ackerberg2009new} and \citet{sauer2021understanding} combined importance sampling with indirect inference when the likelihood function of the discrete data was smooth with respect to the parameter, which transformed the discrete optimization problem into a continuous optimization. \citet{frazier2019indirect} used a local change of variables technique to produce smooth approximations to derivatives, which may not be well-behaved in non-smooth settings.
+We use similar techniques as these papers in Section \ref{sec:pb:non-smooth} to extend our results to non-smooth settings as well.

+Of these related works, \citet{awan2025simulation} is most similar to ours.
+While \citet{awan2025simulation} offers conservative type I error guarantees, they do not have any theoretical results to support the power of their method.
+In contrast, we show that our method has asymptotically optimal power, and its superior performance is demonstrated in our numerical experiments.